Admissions

 Applicants to Linguistics should also prepare and upload a document that lists all courses the applicant has taken or will have taken by the time of enrollment which have relevance to graduate study in linguistics (in particular, language courses and courses in linguistics, mathematics/statistics, computer science, psychology, anthropology, and language of philosophy).
 This list should include the complete title of each course, the instructor's full name, the grade earned (if available), and a brief (at most a paragraph) description of the contents of the course (a list of topics covered, for example), along with the titles and authors of any texts used or papers read.

-When completing the application form, it is of benefit to the applicant to be as specific as possible in describing their research interests.
+When completing the online application, it is of benefit to the applicant to be as specific as possible in describing their research interests.
 General comments are of relatively little use.
 Applicants are encouraged to discuss specific linguistic subject matters that they are interested in.
 We have received in years past interesting discussions of, for instance, the relationship of signed languages to spoken languages; the status of the Specified Subject Condition; evidence that English is creole-like with a Celtic substratum; grammatical tone in Twi; and the semantics of idiomatic expressions.
 The department looks forward to broadening the list of topics of interest to our applicants.

 If an applicant knows faculty members with whom they might work, the latter's names should be given as well.
 The faculty of the Linguistics Department would be happy to answer any questions that prospective students may have.
 Please contact them individually regarding their research or classes, or contact the Chair for more general and/or administrative questions.